Algoryx/click-mirror/README.md

 ### Conan usage

 To build click and democlient you need Conan 1 installed.
-We are in the process of migrating to Conan 2, but for now only cpp-src/click support Conan 2, so that you may use click as both a Conan 1 or Conan 2 dependency.
+For now only cpp-src/click support Conan 2, but we are in the process of migrating to Conan 2, so that you may use click as both a Conan 1 or Conan 2 dependency.

 NOTE: If you do not have access to the algoryx/stable channel, set the cmake option CONAN_CENTER_DEPENDENCIES=True, eg. `cmake -DCONAN_CENTER_DEPENDENCIES=True` to use conan center instead.